swordsmaiden/swordsmaiden/README.md

 	<br>emrys / swordie &bull; he/she/they &bull; aroace brazilian girlthing
 	<br>
 	<br>most commonly found in the safe server. might pop around in the safe esp/pt-br server sometimes.
-	<br>my interests fluctuate a lot. main eye-catcher is dandy&#39;s world, but i also dabble in dream game and mmmaybe regretevator?
+	<br>my interests fluctuate a lot. current is dandy&#39;s world, but i also dabble in dream game and mmmaybe regretevator?
 	<br>
 	<br>[ DNI ]
 	<br>i don&#39;t really have a dni criteria beyond the obvious (homophobe, transphobe, proshipper, so forth)